Canada and the Association of Southeast Asian Nations (ASEAN)

 ASEAN regional development program

-In the context of Canada’s Feminist International Assistance Policy and the Indo-Pacific Strategy, Canada’s international assistance to the region helps strengthen the regional policy agenda and reinforces ASEAN institutions, organizations, and networks in addressing shared regional development priorities.
+Canada’s development assistance to the region helps strengthen the regional policy agenda and supports ASEAN institutions, organizations, and networks in addressing shared regional development priorities.

-Canada’s international assistance is in line with the ASEAN community-building objectives and the ASEAN-Canada Action Plan (2021 to 2025).
-Under this plan, Canada and ASEAN are building on the progress made under the previous plan and pursuing areas of mutual interest, including in political and security, economic, socio-cultural and sustainable development cooperation.
+Canada’s international assistance aligns with the ASEAN community-building objectives and the ASEAN-Canada Plan of Action.
+Under this plan, Canada and ASEAN work together in areas of mutual interest, like political and security support, economic growth, and socio-cultural and sustainable development cooperation.

-The ASEAN regional development program works with ASEAN stakeholders, including the ASEAN Secretariat, ASEAN member states, partners, and donors in all ASEAN member states.
-Key ongoing bilateral development initiatives include:
+The ASEAN regional development program works with many ASEAN stakeholders.
+This includes: the ASEAN Secretariat, ASEAN member states, partners, and other donors in all ASEAN member states.
+Key bilateral development initiatives include:

-- To date, Scholarships and Educational Exchanges for Development has supported 616 students from the ASEAN region to complete short-term studies or research in Canada.
-Their fields are relevant to ASEAN’s efforts to narrow the development gap and reduce poverty in Southeast Asia.
+- To date, the $14 million Scholarships and Educational Exchanges for Development (SEED) has supported 616 students from the ASEAN region to complete short-term studies or research in Canada.
+Their fields are relevant to ASEAN’s efforts to narrow the development gaps and reduce poverty in Southeast Asia.

 - Empowering Women for Sustainable Peace: Preventing Violence and Promoting Social Cohesion in ASEAN focuses on strengthening the Women, Peace and Security agenda.
 The $8.5 million project is working to prevent violence against women and to promote greater social cohesion by developing expertise across the ASEAN region.
 This is part of Canada’s third National Action Plan (NAP) on Women Peace and Security, launched in March 2024.

-- The ASEAN-Canada Plan of Action Trust Fund supports activities that promote cooperation between ASEAN and Canada on shared priorities.
-A $1 million initiative implemented by the ASEAN Secretariat, the Trust Fund also supports the participation of least developed ASEAN countries in the ASEAN-Canada Free Trade Agreement negotiations hosted by Canada.
+- The ASEAN-Canada Plan of Action Trust Fund is supporting activities that strengthen cooperation between ASEAN and Canada on shared priorities to reduce development gaps.
+A $1 million initiative implemented by the ASEAN Secretariat; the Trust Fund also supports the participation of least developed ASEAN countries in the ASEAN-Canada Free Trade Agreement negotiations.

 Quick facts